> > World Population >> Asia >> Southeast Asia

 Religion in Laos

-Buddhism is the majority religion in Laos and its practiced by 66% of the population.
+Buddhism is the majority religion in Laos, and it’s practiced by 66% of the population.
 Most Buddhists in Laos adhere to Theravada Buddhism.
-Next comes folk religions, 30.7%% of Lao’s population follows folk religions including (Taoism, and Confucianism or Irreligious).
+Next comes folk religions, 30.7%% of Lao’s population follows folk religions, including Taoism, Confucianism, or Irreligious.

 Christianity is the third largest religion and is followed by around 1.5% of the population.
-Other religions are at a very less percentage and include Islan, Jews, and Baha’i Faiths.
+Other religions are at a very low percentage and include Islam, Jews, and the Baha’i Faith.

 Religion percentage in Laos